 Hurricane Harvey's storm path: What you should know

-Tropical Storm Harvey was upgraded to a hurricane Thursday -- and is headed toward the United States.
+Hurricane Harvey was upgraded to a Category 4 on Friday and is headed toward Texas.

-The storm is currently considered a Category 2 but is “on its way to becoming” Category 3, National Hurricane Center (NHC) spokesman Dennis Feltgen told Fox News.

-There can be “very, very, serious damage” with a Category 3 storm, he explained, “even to well-built homes and businesses.”

 With a storm of that potential magnitude expected, it’s important to know Hurricane Harvey’s path.